Ferguson Plarre Bakehouses: History

 Ferguson Plarre Bakehouses is a family owned and operated business.
 The Fergusons commenced their bakery business in 1901 and the Plarres in 1911.
 Both businesses focused mostly in the Northern and Western suburbs of Melbourne, Australia.
 After decades as separate businesses they merged in 1980 to become 'Ferguson Plarre Bakehouses'.
 The Ferguson family exited the business in 2012 and Plarre family members now run it.

-Sustainability

-Ferguson Plarre supports sustainable business practices.
-This has influenced the design and construction of a sustainable central baking facility in Keilor Park where 100% of their tier 1 and 2 carbon emissions are offset through tree planting.
-In addition to their sustainable baking facility, Ferguson Plarre has planted trees to offset greenhouse gas emissions at Mt Worth which is in Victoria, Australia, 15 km south of Warragul.
-All suppliers to Ferguson Plarre must meet minimum sustainability requirements as established through the company's Sustainable Purchasing Questionnaire.

-In collaboration with Sustainability Victoria, Ferguson Plarre Bakehouses launched the first hybrid truck to hit Victoria's streets.
-Ferguson Plarre's sustainable practices have received a number of awards in relevant sectors.